A Lone Swan is a Lonely Swan

 Alone No Longer..
 A Sweet Young Female joins this Older Cob.

-Together they Watch a Family Wedding..
+Together they Watched a Family Wedding.

-This Black Australian Cob has not Mate.
+This Black Australian Cob has No Mate.

 This Young Male was Rescued from a Dangerous Situation.

-He Spend his First Winter Alone.
+He Spent his First Winter Alone.

 This Pair of Ducks became his Favorite Companions.